The Wonder

 Useful Futility

-Again, we ensure our mental survival, in part, by adopting notions that aren’t nice.
-Over time, our reliance on such notions makes letting go of them difficult.
+As suggested, we ensure our mental survival, in part, by adopting notions that aren’t nice.
+Over time, our persistent reliance on such notions makes letting go of them difficult.
 Often, for us to give up on them, we must experience useful futility, during which we decide such notions aren’t worth the trouble they cause.

-Without useful futility, the faultiness of not-nice notions worsens, often resulting in regrettable choices.
+Without useful futility, the faultiness of not-nice notions usually worsens, often resulting in regrettable choices.

 32